 time, it was considered all-too-naively as the “end of history”.
 Officially one nation (again) by October 1990, the process

-of reunifying Germany – East and West – began in 1989, thus reigniting nationalist sentiments exactly a century following the birth, in 1889, of a man
+of reunifying Germany – East and West – began in 1989, thus reigniting nationalist sentiments exactly a century following the births, in 1889, of a man

 named Hitler and his philosopher-king Martin Heidegger.
 Not so incidentally, both of these men were